planship/planship-nuxt-example/README.md

 ## Getting started

-To get started, sign up for Planship at https://app.planship.io/auth/sign-up and navigate to the default organization that Planship created for you.
+To get started, [sign up for Planship](https://app.planship.io/auth/sign-up) and navigate to the default organization that Planship created for you.
 You will see the `Clicker Demo` product and the default Planship API security credentials.

 ![Screenshot of the Planship Console credentials view](assets/planship-creds.png)